-What’s one thing that development staff, volunteer coordinators, operations managers, HR and Program people all have in common?
+What’s one thing that devo staff, volunteer coordinators, operations managers, HR and Program people all have in common?

-At any time, we can become our org’s database admin, too.
+At any time, we can become the database admin, too.

-“Accidental admin” is the term we’ve lovingly coined to all the database managers who never signed up for this.
-Typically the consequence of multiple-hat syndrome, these are the nonprofit professionals who were standing closest to the system at the time when their org desperately needed an admin.
+“Accidental admin” is the term we’ve lovingly coined to all the data peeps who never signed up for this.
+These are the folks who were standing closest to the database at a time when their org needed the help.

-7 Tips to Balance Database Management With Your Day Job
+How to Balance Database Management With Your Day Job

 1. First, understand what it means to manage a database.